rayanamal/screentime-nixos/README.md

-Some screen time features implemented for NixOS.
+Screen Time features for NixOS.

+For now, it's not a proper Nix package, just a bunch of configuration options along with a script.

 ## Features